Larrtroffen/Knowledge-Curator/README.md

 1.  **Open the View**: Open the Knowledge Curator view from the Obsidian ribbon or by running the `Open Knowledge Curator view` command.
 2.  **Scan for Links**: The plugin automatically scans for unresolved links on load.
 You can manually refresh using the refresh button in the sidebar.
 3.  **Explore Links**: Browse the list of unresolved links.
 You can sort, group, and search to find the ones you want to address.
+4.  **Select a Prompt Template**: In the Curator View's toolbar, use the dropdown to select one of your configured prompt templates.
-4.  **Select & Generate**:
+5.  **Select & Generate**:
     -   **Single Link**: Click the checkbox next to a link, then click the "Generate Selected" button.
     -   **Multiple Links**: Use the "Select All" button to select all visible links, or manually select multiple checkboxes.
 Then click "Generate Selected".
-5.  **Review & Refine**: The plugin will create the new note and fill it with AI-generated content.
+6.  **Review & Refine**: The plugin will create the new note (e.g., `My Link Title.md`) and fill it with the entire AI-generated output based on your chosen prompt.
 The link will disappear from the unresolved list.
 You can then open the new note and review or edit the content.

 ## 🏗️ Workflow Diagram